liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 Here we create the context.
 We put placeholders in for the two functions just in case you try to use the context outside of the `LocalizeProvider` we just constructed.
-To avoid this, you should make sure to wrap your root App component in the provider so that it is usable all the way throughout your application.
+Your functions will be useless without having a provider, so make sure to wrap your root App component in the provider so that you can use the `LocalizeContext` throughout your entire application.

+### Exposing the localization functions

+Next, you need to pass down the functions for setting the language and translating your phrases:

 ```jsx{2,10-12}
 const LocalizeProvider = ({children}) => {